 The word baby is like the word wedding.
-Say it and pound signs flash up everywhere.
+Even though buying the best baby monitor around doesn't necessarily mean paying a premium, as it's focused on your baby, pound signs flash up everywhere.
 If having a small human in your care wasn’t overwhelming enough, the sheer volume of products available to new parents will be.

 Don’t panic.
-For the past month, we’ve tested the top-rated baby monitors, comparing how each of them performs.
+For the past month, we’ve tested the best baby monitors, comparing how each of them performs.
+Want to know if you should get an Arlo, BT or Motorola baby monitor?
+You're in the right palce.

 Remember to upvote or downvote to have your say, or scroll down to get our expert's view on the best baby monitors